 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your body's response to ciprofloxacin.
-If you have diabetes, your doctor may ask you to check your blood sugar more often while taking ciprofloxacin.
+Your doctor may order certain lab tests to check your body's response to ciprofloxacin injection.
+If you have diabetes, your doctor may ask you to check your blood sugar more often while using ciprofloxacin.